 - Tortious Interference with Contract.

 There is a strong public policy of allowing a suing party “their day in court” in the United States.
-While the Court should have dismissed this lawsuit out of hand pursuant particularly to the First Amendment defense, the judge creates a rather twisted line of reasoning for allowing the lawsuit to proceed.
+While the Court should dismiss this lawsuit out of hand pursuant particularly because of the First Amendment defense, the judge creates a rather twisted line of reasoning for allowing the lawsuit to proceed.
 But that is all the court is allowing – the right for the lawsuit to proceed.